MTtankkeo/flutter_touch_ripple/README.md

 # Touch Ripple For Flutter
 ### Customizable touch ripple for flutter widget

-This Flutter package allows developer to customize most of the behaviors and animations, with excellent performance and a touch effect package that can be controlled externally with randomness.
+This Flutter package allows developer to customize most of the behaviors and animations, with excellent performance and a touch effect package that can be controlled externally.

 In conclusion, using this package enables easy definition of flexible touch behaviors or touch animation.